A week in Rome will cost you less than R 2,000.00.

 - Margherita pizza: 5-6 EUR (R 79.00- R95.00)

 - A bowl of pasta in a restaurant: 10-12 EUR ( R159.00 – R191.00)

 Prices are more or less what you would find in South African restaurants.

 But if you want to stretch your Rands further, look out for the lunchtime specials.

 Most restaurants will charge a flat rate of EUR 7-9 ( R111.00 – R143.00) for one starter, one main and one drink.
-The drink is usually a glass of wine or beer, so it’s a great deal for South African travellers on a budget.
+The drink is usually a glass of wine or beer, so it’s a great deal for South Africans who want to travel to Italy on a budget.

 Another expense you’ll need to make room for is the “coperta” fee for sitting down at a restaurant.
 It usually starts at 2 EUR and includes a tip for the waiter.

 - If you’re looking for a cheap place to eat that where the local’s hangout, I recommend Dar Poeta.
 Hands down the best pizza I had in Rome.
 Just be careful with their jugs of wine, they aren’t playin’.

 - My favourite gelato place is La Gelateria Frigidarium.
 Their gelato flavours are out of this world and there are vegan options.